flodorner/Augmented_Constrained_RL/README.md

 add_penalty: add_penalty is Beta from the proposal.
 mult_penalty: If mult_penalty is not None, all rewards get multiplied by it once the constraint is violated (1-alpha from the proposal)
 cost_penalty: cost_penalty is equal to zeta from the proposal.
 buckets: buckets determines how the accumulated cost is discretized for the agent.
-If it is None, cost is a continouos variable, else there are buckets indicator variables for a partition of \[0,constraint]\, (with the last only activating if the constraint is violated). epochs: Epochs indicates how many epochs to train for
+epochs: Epochs indicates how many epochs to train for
 start_step: start_steps indicates how many random exploratory actions to perform before using the trained policy.
 split_policy: split_policy changes the network architecture such that a second network is used for the policy and q-values when the constraint is violated.
 safe_policy: safe_policy indicates the saving location for a trained safe policy.
 If provided, the safe policy will take over whenever the constraint is violated.